beast-dev/doc/tutorials/howtos/beast_analysing_beast_output.md

 ## Analysing BEAST output using Tracer

-This document provides a step-by-step tutorial to analysing the output of BEAST in a GUI application called Tracer 1.7.
+The first section of this document provides a step-by-step tutorial to analysing the output of BEAST in a GUI application called Tracer 1.7.
+In a second section, a step-by-step tutorial will show the possibilities of a release candidate of TreeTracer - also a GUI application - to inspect convergence and mixing in posterior tree space.

 ### Running Tracer